Mission of the Order

-The Order of Malta remains true to its inspiring principles, summarized in the motto: "Tuitio Fidei et Obsequium Pauperum," defense of the Faith and assistance to the poor and the suffering, which become reality through the voluntary work carried out by the Knights and Dames in humanitarian assistance and medical and relief efforts.
-Today, the Order carries out these services in over 120 countries.
+The Order of Malta remains true to its inspiring principles, summarised in the motto “Tuitio Fidei et Obsequium Pauperum”, nurturing, witnessing and protecting the faith and serving the poor and the sick representing the Lord, which become reality through the voluntary work carried out by Dames and Knights in humanitarian assistance and medical and social activities.
+Today the Order carries out these activities in over 120 countries.

 The Daily Prayer

 of the Order

 Lord Jesus, Thou hast seen fit to enlist me for Thy service in the Order of Saint John of Jerusalem.
 I humbly entreat Thee, through the intercession of the Most Holy Virgin of Philermos, of Saint John the Baptist, of Blessed Fra’ Gerard, and of all the Saints, to keep me faithful to the traditions of our Order.

 Be it mine to practice and defend the Catholic, the Apostolic, the Roman Faith against the enemies of religion.
 Be it mine to practice charity towards my neighbors, especially the poor and the sick.